-Pakistan's government condemned the CAA as "discriminatory legislation."
-The lead U.S. diplomat for the region, Acting Assistant Secretary of State for South and Central Asia Alice Wells, expressed "genuine concern" that social issues such as the CAA "not detract from India's ability to stand for the values and to stand with us in trying to promote, again, this free and open Indo-Pacific."
-Yet Trump Administration criticism of India on human rights grounds has been relatively muted.
-The U.S. Commission on International Religious Freedom (USCIRF) expressed being "deeply troubled" by the CAA's establishment of "a legal criterion for citizenship based on religion," and it urged the U.S. government to consider sanctions against Home Minister Amit Shah "and other principal leadership" (India's External Affairs Ministry rejected USCIRF's criticism as "neither accurate nor warranted").
+The lead U.S. diplomat for the region in 2019 expressed "genuine concern" about "India's trajectory" and that social issues such as the CAA "not detract from India's ability ... to stand with us in trying to promote, again, this free and open Indo-Pacific."
+In June 2022, the Biden Administration's Ambassador-at-Large for International Religious Freedom raised concerns about the CAA among signs of increasing and often official repression of India's religious minorities.
+In the 117th Congress, some Members also have taken note, including in H.Res.
+1196 (introduced June 2022), "condemning human rights violations and violations of international religious freedom in India."

-Human Rights Watch (HRW) claims that the CAA violates India's international legal obligations, as well as Articles 14 and 15 of the Indian Constitution.
-It said New Delhi's claim that the law seeks to protect religious minorities fleeing persecution in neighboring countries "rings hollow" given the exclusion of Pakistani Ahmadis and Burmese Rohingya.
+The U.S. Commission on International Religious Freedom (USCIRF) expressed being "deeply troubled" by the CAA's establishment of "a legal criterion for citizenship based on religion," and it urged the U.S. government to consider sanctions against Home Minister Amit Shah "and other principal leadership."
+(India's External Affairs Ministry rejected USCIRF's criticism as "neither accurate nor warranted.")
+Neighboring Pakistan's government condemned the CAA as "discriminatory legislation," and the Organization of Islamic Cooperation expressed concerns about the law.
 The U.N.
 Office of the High Commissioner for Human Rights called the CAA "fundamentally discriminatory in nature," saying it appears to undermine India's constitutional commitment to equality before the law.
+U.S.-based Human Rights Watch has argued that the "inherently discriminatory" CAA violates India's international legal obligations, as well as Articles 14 and 15 of the Indian Constitution.
+It said New Delhi's claim that the law seeks to protect religious minorities fleeing persecution in neighboring countries "rings hollow" given the exclusion of Muslim Shia, Ahmadis, and Rohingya from neighboring countries.